thoughtcroft/aquamon/README.md

 In each case though, I have attempted to simplify and improve the suggested approaches.
-Feel free to comment or suggest additional improvments or borrow this approach to suit your own situation.
+Feel free to comment or suggest additional improvements or borrow this approach to suit your own situation.